aws-samples/container-patterns/pattern/sam-fargate/index.md

 #### Dependencies

-This pattern uses AWS SAM CLI for deploying CloudFormation stacks on your AWS account.
+This pattern uses the AWS SAM CLI for deploying CloudFormation stacks on your AWS account.
 You should follow the appropriate [steps for installing SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).

 #### About

-You can use the AWS SAM CLI to deploy your containerized applications, as well as the required infrastructure resources, in a streamlined and efficient way.
-AWS SAM (Serverless Application Model) CLI extends AWS CloudFormation to simplify the deployment and management of your serverless applications.
-SAM CLI enables you to define your infrastructure as code, making it easy to version control and reproduce.
-It simplifies the process of packaging and deploying your application code, dependencies, and configurations.
+AWS SAM CLI streamlines the deployment of your containerized applications and necessary infrastructure resources efficiently.
+An extension of AWS CloudFormation, SAM CLI simplifies serverless application deployment and management by allowing you to define infrastructure as code.
+This facilitates version control and reproducibility, simplifying the packaging and deployment of your application code, dependencies, and configurations.

 This pattern will show how to deploy a simple nodeJS application to AWS Fargate using AWS SAM CLI.
 The following resources will be created as part of the provided templates: